 The onboard recycling workshop during the Transatlantic crossing

 After six stopovers on the North and West shores of the African continent, the Plastic Odyssey vessel is ready to sail towards America!
 A 10-day transatlantic journey at the mercy of the winds, currents, and waves.
-A unique experience for the expedition members, with a crossing of the equator, the whole team is getting ready for the next adventure in the Southern Hemisphere.

 While sailing, the technical team takes the time to perform maintenance and optimizations on the recycling machines.
 Replacing the blades of the shredder, testing the extruder, and calibrating the agglomerator, a complete revision of the onboard workshop is carried out before the next stop in Recife, Brazil.